Wendat Nation

 Today, Wendake tourism is the main economic drive, which includes a developed historic sector, a residential district and an industrial zone.
-As of April 2022, registered members of Huron-Wendat Nation in Wendake, Quebec consists of 4,578 members.
+As of April 2022, registered members of the Wendat Nation in Wendake, Quebec consists of 4,578 members.

 History

 In the late 16th century, Wendat Confederacy was formed to defend against their common enemy, which was the Iroquois Confederacy.
 Wendat Confederacy consisted of four allied nations, including Attinniaoenten (Bear), Atingeennonniahak (Cords), Arendaenronnon (Rock), Atahontaenrat (Deer) and Ataronchronon (Bog).
-However, the last group Ataronchronon (Bog) may have been a division of the Attinniaoenten (Bear) since they may have not attain full membership.
+However, the last group Ataronchronon (Bog) may have been a division of the Attinniaoenten (Bear) since they may have not attained full membership.
 Due to diseases introduced by the Europeans and a lack of firearms, in 1648 to 1650, the Wendat Confederacy was defeated by the Iroquois Confederacy.
 After that, Huron refugees joined with the neighboring Tionontati tribe to form Wyandot, which was a corrupted form of Wendat Confederacy.

-August 27, 1999, Wendat Confederacy was reaffirmed by signing a document with four constituent members of the confederacy in the United States and Canada: Wyandotte Nation of Oklahoma (United States), Wyandot Nation of Kansas (United States), the Wyandot of Anderdon Nation (Michigan, U.S.) and the Huron Wendat of Wendake (Quebec, Canada).
+August 27, 1999, Wendat Confederacy was reaffirmed by signing a document with their mothers blood: The Wyandotte Nation of Oklahoma (United States), Wyandot Nation of Kansas (United States), the Wyandot of Anderdon Nation (Michigan, United States) and the Huron Wendat of Wendake (Quebec, Canada).

 Demographics

-Before the 16th century, Huron-Wendat's population was approximately 20,000 to 25,000 people.
+Before the 16th century, the Wendat's population was approximately 20,000 to 25,000 people.
 However, when diseases were brought by the Europeans around 1634 to 1642, particularly measles, influenza and smallpox, their population reduced significantly to about 9,000 people.
-Today, as of April 2022, the number of registered members of Huron-Wendat Nation in Wendake, Quebec consists of 4,578 members.
+Today, as of April 2022, the number of registered members of the Wendat Nation in Wendake, Quebec consists of 4,578 members.

 In the United States, there are around 5,900 people that are identified as Wyandot or Wyandotte, currently enrolling as members of the federally recognized Wyandotte Nation that has a headquarter in Wyandotte, Oklahoma.

 Language

-Wendat or Huron was the spoken language of Huron-Wendat Nation in Quebec, Canada and some parts of Oklahoma in the United States, and it was traditionally spoken by Wyandot, Wyandotte or Huron people.
+Wendat or Huron was the spoken language of the Wendat Nation in Quebec, Canada and some parts of Oklahoma in the United States, and it was traditionally spoken by Wyandot, Wyandotte or Huron people.
 The language was closely related to the Iroquois language.

-Wyandot (or sometimes known as Wandat) is considered as a sister language to the Wendat language that was previously used in Huron-Wendat Confederacy.
+Wyandot (or sometimes known as Wandat) is considered as a sister language to the Wendat language that was previously used in the Wendat Confederacy.
 Some linguists saw this as a dialect or a modern form of the Wendat language.
 It was reported that the language is mostly used in Oklahoma, United States.

-Around the second half of the 19th century, Wendat died out because there was no living speakers.
-However, in the 1970s and 1980s, attempts were being made to revive the dormant language by using historical dictionaries and manuscripts from Recollect and Jesuit missionaries.
+Around the second half of the 19th century, Wendat died out because there were no living speakers.
+However, in the 1970s and 1980s, attempts were being made to revive the dormant language by using historical dictionaries and manuscripts from Recollet and Jesuit missionaries.
 In 2010, the Wendat Community of Quebec and the Wyandot Nation of Oklahoma have been teaching Wendat and Wyandot (the dialect of Wendat) to their community members, respectively.